meltingscales/pyminecraftserver/README.md

-# RLCraft-Vagrant
+# Modded-Forge-Vagrant

-This is a Vagrant-enabled automatic setup for a modded Minecraft server pack called RLCraft.
+This is a Vagrant-enabled automatic setup for a modded Minecraft server packs.

 Note: You don't necessarily need to use this to run the server.